namiecake/CS350S-PinPointe/README.md

 if pulling from this repo, run `cluster_embeddings.py` and `generate_cluster_recs.py` to get the saved SVD model since it's too large to add to the repo

-for eval (specficy the input and output files when running)
+for eval (specify the input and output files when running)
 - `filter_users.py` (get active users only)
 - `process_test_users.py` (test/train split per user profile)
 - **`query_for_recs.py`** (gets recommendations for the train set of the evaluated users): `python query_for_recs.py --embeddings-file train_user_profiles.json`